jbjd/Image-Viewer-In-Python/README.md

 the clutter that other image viewers have.

 Features Include:
-* Renaming
-* Conversion between supported types
+* Optimized JPEG decoding with turbojpeg
-* Deletion
+* Renaming/Conversion/Deletion of images
 * Undoing rename/convert/delete
 * Drop via clipboard (Windows only)
 * Exporting image as base64